mmark-md/mmark/README.md

 The same applies to the syntax of links, images, etc. For example, it's a parse error to put a link into text of another link.

+MMark also does not support hard line breaks represented as double space before newline.
+Hard line breaks in the form of backslash before newlines are supported.

 Another difference between Common Mark and MMark is that the latter supports more common markdown extensions out-of-the-box.
 In particular, MMark
 supports: